-With that in mind, I suspect that I’ll be adding more interviews in the not too distant future.
+With that in mind, I suspect that I’ll be adding more interviews in the not-too-distant future.

-Meanwhile, please enjoy the newly added Book Reviews page and I hope you find just the right books that help you re-imagine your life, discover new opportunities, and create possibilities that you never knew existed.
+Meanwhile, please enjoy the newly added Book Summaries page and I hope you find just the right books that help you re-imagine your life, discover new opportunities, and create possibilities that you never knew existed.

 You Might Also Like